FredOleary/VideoMotion/README.md

 ## Usage
-To verify the installation and camera: `python play_video.py` python3 -m venv venv (Make su re python3 is used, not python2) source venv/bin/activate
+1. To verify the installation and camera: `python play_video.py` Verify that video streams and that the camera is correctly positioned for face detection.

-3) Install python packages into the virtual environment pip install opencv-contrib-python #(Note that this instead of opencv-python) pip install matplotlib pip install scipy

-On the raspberryPi

-install at-spi2-core to remove errors about “org.freedesktop.DBus.Error…. using apt-get sudo apt-get install at-spi2-core pip install picamera

-to verify installation
-python play_video.py

-config.
-OpenCV  face classifier

-To do this, create a new folder 'data', locate the opencv classifier 'haarcascade_frontalface_default.xml', and copy it to the data folder.
-Eg

-cp ...python3.7/site-packages/cv2/data/haarcascade_frontalface_default.xml data/
+2. To measure pulse rate run `python main.py`.
+When a face is detected, a 'green' rectangle will enclose the face and after about 10 seconds the pulse rate will be displayed over the video if it can be estimated.

+## Options